pgspider/griddb_fdw/README.md

 #### Limitations related in rowkey-column attribute.
 GridDB can set a rowkey attribute to the 1st column. griddb_fdw uses it for identifying a record.
-- It is required that a container have the rowley attribute for executing UPDATE or DELETE.
+- It is required that a container have the rowkey attribute for executing UPDATE or DELETE.
 - It is not supported to update a rowkey-column.

 #### Don't support SAVEPOINT.